astoilkov/main-thread-scheduling/readme.md

 ## Why

 Why rely on some open-source library to ensure a good performance for my app?
-- Not a weekend project.
-I have been working on this code for months.
+- **Not a weekend project.** I've already been using it for a year in two of my products — [Nota](https://nota.md) and [iBar](https://ibar.app).
 If you want to dive deeper, you can read the [in-depth](./docs/in-depth-overview.md) doc.
-- This is the future.
-Browsers are probably going to support scheduling tasks on the main thread in the future.
+- **This is the future.** Browsers are probably going to support scheduling tasks on the main thread in the future.
 Here is the [spec](https://github.com/WICG/scheduling-apis).
+This library will still be relevant in the future because it provides an easier API to work with.
-- Simple.
-90% of the time you only need `yieldOrContinue(priority)` function.
+- **Simple.** 90% of the time you only need `yieldOrContinue(priority)` function.
 The API has two more functions for more advanced cases.
 - Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles).

 ## Example